evervault/evervault-ruby/README.md

 #### CageList.to_hash

-Converts a list of cages to a hash with keys of CageName => Cage Model
+Converts a list of Cages to a hash with keys of CageName => Cage Model

 ```ruby
 Evervault.cage_list.to_hash